-By Laia Cardona, on 26 December 2018
+By Laia Cardona, on 17 August 2021

+The target market is an idea as old as marketing itself.
 After all, a brand's products or services can't fit everyone.
 For marketing to be effective, it’s necessary to target a specific group of people with specific needs.
-Being clear about your target helps to focus all of your marketing initiatives and get a better return on investment.
+Being clear about your target helps to focus your marketing plan and get a better return on investment.

 Target Market Definition